AI-Collaboratory/jupyterhub-ansible/README.md

 # jupyterhub-ansible

-These ansible playbooks are used to setup, configure and manage DCIC's JupyterHub.
+These ansible plays are used to setup, configure and manage DCIC's JupyterHub.
+They are a work in progress.

 ## Setup